 The average plate costs about $10 and the restaurant is open for breakfast, lunch or dinner.
 And in between, too, especially for meal-replacement drinks.

 Morgan, who is the former CFO of Zoe's Kitchen, bought ChopShop with a plan to expand it to four locations in D-FW in 2018.
-After Las Colinas, ChopShop No. 2 will open in Plano's Shops at Legacy, with an estimated Aug.
-30 opening date.
-Next comes one in at 6401 Hillcrest Ave. in University Park in the fall; then Plano again, at Park & Preston, in late 2018.
+After Las Colinas, ChopShop No. 2 opened in Plano's Shops at Legacy in September 2018.
+Next comes one in at 6401 Hillcrest Ave. in University Park on Nov.
+16; then Plano again, at Park & Preston, in early 2019.

 Notably, the University Park address near Southern Methodist University will be on the site where Goff's Hamburgers used to be, before it burned in a fire.
 The building has been re-constructed and looks dramatically different.